Winter Hill Stakes

 The Winter Hill Stakes is a Group 3 flat horse race in Great Britain open to horses aged three years or older.
-It is run at Windsor over a distance of 1 mile and 2 furlongs (2,012 metres), and it is scheduled to take place each year in August.
+It is run at Windsor over a distance of 1 mile and 2 furlongs (2,012 metres), and it is scheduled to take place each year in September.

 For a period the event was classed at Listed level.
 It was promoted to Group 3 status in 1995, and is currently the only Group race usually held at Windsor.

-The venue stages regular evening meetings throughout the summer, and the Winter Hill Stakes is the feature race on the final day.
+The venue stages regular evening meetings throughout the summer, and the Winter Hill Stakes was usually the feature race on the final day.
+In 2026 it was moved to a meeting in early September.